?

 Yes.
 BMR typically decreases with age, partly due to natural changes in muscle mass.
 Strength training and adequate protein intake may help support metabolic rate, though individual responses vary.

-TDEE is an estimate.
-Activity multipliers are broad categories and real daily expenditure varies.
-Many people find their actual needs are 10–15% different from calculated TDEE.
-The best approach is to track your weight and energy over a few weeks and adjust your intake accordingly.
+TDEE is an estimate based on population averages.
+Activity multipliers are broad categories, and many people find their actual needs are 10–15% different from calculated TDEE.
+Track your weight over 2–4 weeks and adjust your intake accordingly.

-The thermic effect of food (TEF) — the energy used to digest and process what you eat — is already roughly included in the TDEE activity multiplier for most people.
+The thermic effect of food (TEF) is the energy used to digest and process what you eat.
+It is roughly included in the TDEE activity multiplier for most people.
 Protein generally has a higher thermic effect than carbohydrates or fats.